-It will be KTM's second road car, joining its open-roof KTM X-Bow sibling, which has been sold in various forms since 2008.
+It will be the Austrian motorbike and race-car manufacturer's second road-legal car after the KTM X-Bow, which has been sold in various forms since 2008.

 Power comes from a rear-mounted turbocharged 2.5-litre five-cylinder engine, as used by the Audi RS3, although the GT2 racer boosts output to 600bhp and 531lb ft, compared with the X-Bow R's 296bhp and 295lb ft.